breakintoprogram/next-bbc-basic/README.md

 ### License

 This code is distributable under the terms of a zlib license.
-Read the file COPYING for more information.
+Read the file [COPYING](COPYING) for more information.

 The code, as originally written by R.T.
-Russell and provided by David Given (dg@colark.com), has been modified slightly, either for compatibility reasons when assembling using sjasmplus, or for development reasons for this release:
+Russell and [downloaded from David Given's GitHub page](https://github.com/davidgiven/cpmish/tree/master/third_party/bbcbasic), has been modified slightly, either for compatibility reasons when assembling using sjasmplus, or for development reasons for this release:

 - General changes:
 	- The top-of-file comments have been tweaked to match my style